Which city is cheaper, Brussels or Istanbul?

 If you're trying to decide where to visit between Istanbul or Brussels, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

-Istanbul is a historic, diverse, and beautiful city.
+Istanbul is a beautiful, high-energy, and historic city.
 It's an amazing and huge city with tons of activities and things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 It's also known for shopping, museums, and nightlife.

-Brussels is a multicultural, historic, and cosmopolitan city.
+Brussels is a colorful, multicultural, and historic city.
 It's an amazing and huge city with tons of activities and things to do.
 It's also known for nightlife, food, and shopping.

 Let's take a look at the differences and similarities between Brussels and Istanbul.
 Then, you can decide for yourself which place is better for your next trip.